Dynamical stability and filamentary instability in holographic conductors: Linear perturbations

 where matrix \(F\) is a bulk-to-boundary propagator related to a matrix \(H\):

 In the sense of the field theory, the frequencies of the modes correspond to the poles of Green's functions.
-The retarded Green's function in the NESS can be computed by \footnote{ More precisely, we must take an additional term from a counterterm of the action \cite{Karch:2005ms} into account.
+The retarded Green's function in the NESS can be computed by \footnote{ Precisely, we must consider another term from a counterterm of the action \cite{Karch:2005ms}.
 The counterterm is needed to regulate the action at the AdS boundary.
 However, we can ignore it for our purpose to find QNMs. }

-As we mentioned above, \(F\) is ill-defined when eq.~(\ref{eq:det=0}) satisfied.
-This implies that the frequency satisfying eq.~(\ref{eq:det=0}) equals to poles of (\ref{eq:NESS_Green}).
-Studying the Green's function in the NESS itself is also interesting, but we focus on the poles of the Green's function in this paper.
+As mentioned above, \(F\) is ill-defined when eq.~(\ref{eq:det=0}) is satisfied, implying that the frequencies satisfying eq.~(\ref{eq:det=0}) equal the poles of (\ref{eq:NESS_Green}).
+Studying the Green's function in the NESS is also interesting, but we focus on the poles of the Green's function in this study.

 Figure \ref{fig:cmaps_ex} shows the argument of \(H_0(\omega, k_{\perp} = 0)\) defined by eq.~(\ref{eq:det=0}) as a complex function in the complex $\omega$ plane for a background solution.
-One can read mode frequencies, poles of the Green's function in other words, from this figure.
-According to the determinant method, the poles locate where \(H_0(\omega) = 0\), so that a point where both lines of $\mathrm{Re}H_0(\omega)= 0$ and $\mathrm{Im}H_0(\omega) = 0$ are crossing corresponds to a zero of $H_0(\omega)$.
+From this figure, one can read mode frequencies, i.e., poles of the Green's function.
+According to the determinant method, the poles are located where $H_0(\omega) = 0$, corresponding to the intersections of the lines of $\mathrm{Re}H_0(\omega)= 0$ and $\mathrm{Im}H_0(\omega) = 0$ in figure \ref{fig:cmaps_ex}.